Where to stay during the Edinburgh Festival

 Don't be a Fringe novice, book your Edinburgh Festival accommodation like a pro

 Organising travel accommodation can be a minefield at the best of times.
 Finding accommodation for Edinburgh Festivals is a royal pain if you're not clever about it.
 The good news is, there are loads of options and still time to book.
-So if this is your first trip to Edinburgh during festival season and you're not sorted yet, don't worry, we're here to help.
-If it's not your first time – well shame on you, you ought to know better.
+So if this is your first trip to Edinburgh during festival season and you're not sorted yet, don't worry, we're here to help with our guide of places to stay during the Fringe and where to find them.
+If it's not your first time, well here is that advice anyway.

 If you're looking for a place to stay that is quintessentially Edinburgh, AirBnB is a great bet for local digs with plenty of character.
 There's all manner of apartments, townhouses, rooms and mansions to choose depending on your budget.
-We found this incredible ‘New York style warehouse apartment’ in Leith for $357 per night and this ‘Cute Vintage inspired flat’ also in Leith.
-You could stay in a ‘Luxury Georgian flat’ in the city centre for $295 per night, or this 'Quaint historic gate house' for $244.
-There are loads of options still available during the Fringe period (here, here, here and here), so you're spoilt for choice really.
+We found this affordable entire flats, private rooms for £60 or under.
+Or if you feel like it, you could even stay in this 'Quaint historic gate house' for £195 a night.
+There are loads of options still available during the Fringe period and more and more people open up their homes year on year meaning you're spoilt for choice.

-If you're not looking to save money and would prefer to drop serious coin for a couple of nights' luxury accommodation during the festival, win over your loved one and generally make like a festival A-lister, Edinburgh has plenty of five star hotels with men in tartan waiting to open the foyer doors for you.
-The Waldorf Astoria, The Balmoral, The Scotsman and G&V all come with the kind of trappings you'd expect from a world class establishment.
+If you're not looking to budget and would prefer to drop serious coin for a couple of nights' luxury accommodation during the festival, win over your loved one and generally make like a festival A-lister, Edinburgh has plenty of five star hotels with men in tartan waiting to open the foyer doors for you.
+The Waldorf Astoria, The Balmoral, Radisson Collection Hotel all come with the kind of trappings you'd expect from a world class establishment.
 Here's to champagne breakfasts every day of the fest.

-With 8,108 hosts in Edinburgh, there's plenty of opportunity to bag yourself a free tour guide within a highly active community of people who understand the meaning of 'travel karma’.
-It’s also a bit male heavy, but if you’re cool with the guy who prefers ‘clothes-free’ living, then go for it.
-Stays are of the short-term variety and couchsurfing is definitely for the more adventurous types … but maybe you’re just better off chancing your luck on Tinder or Grindr?
+With 13,443 hosts in Edinburgh, there's plenty of opportunity to bag yourself a free tour guide within a highly active community of people who understand the meaning of 'travel karma'.
+Stays are of the short-term variety and couchsurfing is definitely for the more adventurous and sociable types.
+Be sure to read all the reviews first and vet your host ahead of your stay.